-The goal of chemo is to kill cancer cells or slow cancer's growth over time.
+The goal of chemotherapy (chemo) is to kill cancer cells or slow cancer's growth over time.
 Chemo is often given several times over weeks or months in what is known as a course of treatment.
 A course of treatment is made up of a series of treatment periods, called cycles.
-During a cycle you may get chemo every day for one or more days.
-Since chemotherapy also kills normal cells, these chemo days are followed by periods of rest when you receive no treatment.
+During a cycle, you may get chemo every day for one or more days.
+Since chemo also kills normal cells, these chemo days are followed by periods of rest when you receive no treatment.
 This rest lets your body recover and produce new healthy cells.

-Your doctor will create a plan, or regimen, that includes the type of chemo drugs you will receive.
-The regimen also includes the drug dose and how often you will receive it.
-Your doctor will choose certain drugs that can best fight your cancer.
-You may also receive drugs that help support your body's ability to better tolerate the chemo from start to finish.
+Your doctor will create a plan, or regimen, that includes the type of chemo medications you will receive.
+The regimen also includes the medication dose and how often you will receive it.
+Your doctor will choose certain medications that can best fight your cancer.
+You may also receive medications that help support your body's ability to better tolerate the chemo from start to finish.
 Talk to your doctor and care team about what you can do to help you meet your treatment goals.

 Next: How Chemo Is Given